eclipse-sumo/sumo/docs/web/docs/Contributed/SUMOPy/GUI/Getting_Started.md

 ### Editing with SUMO’s netedit

-The recommended way to edit the network is via netedit|, which is provided with SUMO from version 0.25.
-SUMO’s netedit| can be called by choosing the menu
+The recommended way to edit the network is via netedit, which is provided with SUMO from version 0.25.
+SUMO’s netedit can be called by choosing the menu

 `Network>Edit with netedit`

-netedit| will be fired up with the network ready to be edited.
-The use of netedit| is documented here: <https://sumo.dlr.de/docs/netedit.html>.
-After editing, the network must be saved within netedit| be pressing <CTRL>-s or with File\>save|.
-Then netedit| can be closed and the modified network will be reimported into SUMOPy.
+netedit will be fired up with the network ready to be edited.
+The use of netedit is documented here: <https://sumo.dlr.de/docs/netedit.html>.
+After editing, the network must be saved within netedit| be pressing <kbd>Ctrl</kbd> + <kbd>s</kbd>
+or with File\>save.
+Then netedit can be closed and the modified network will be reimported into SUMOPy.

 ### Editing with SUMO’s netedit on background maps